-Gliders, or glides, are an attempt at a middle ground between wheels and feet.
+Gliders, or glides, are an attempt at a middle ground between casters and feet.
 They’re metal or plastic discs affixed to the bottom of each leg.

 Truthfully, the term “glide” isn’t entirely accurate here.
 You can’t skate around the room, but they do help protect the floor when moving the chair.

 Use a Strap